jab/bidict/README.rst

 I'd love to know about your use case and provide as much support for it as possible.

-If you are already using bidict and you or your organization would be considered a significant user, please `let me know <mailto:jab@math.brown.edu>`_ you're using it!
+If you are already using bidict and especially if you/your organization is a significant user, please `let me know <https://saythanks.io/to/jab>`_ you're using it!

 Please feel free to leave a message in the
 `chatroom <https://gitter.im/jab/bidict>`_